Web analytics tools

 In this section, you will learn how to easily integrate CodeTwo Email Signatures 365 with different web analytics tools.
 Doing so will let you track the results of your email signatures marketing campaigns and measure the web traffic you get from them.

-Follow the links below to learn more about web analytics tools and why should you consider using them with CodeTwo Email Signatures 365
+Follow the links below to learn more about web analytics tools and why you should consider using them with CodeTwo Email Signatures 365:

 What are web analytics tools?